logicalclocks/hops-docs/docs/user_guide/tensorflow/tensorflow_on_spark.rst

     ...
 TensorFlow code ...

 **Navigate to TensorBoard in HopsWorks**
-After launching your job using tflauncher, you can monitor training by observing the TensorBoard.
+After launching your job using TFCluster, you can monitor training by observing the TensorBoard.

 .. figure:: ../../imgs/jupyter.png